What is coaching verses counselling?

 If you have a fairly clear idea great you are ready to start now.

-How is coaching different from other service professions?
+How is coaching different from other therapies?

 What are some typical reasons someone might work with a coach?